-23 Until November 4, 2020, owning one percent of a company's shares allows an owner to submit shareholder proposals, which creates substantial leverage.
+Until November 4, 2020, owning one percent of a company's shares allows an owner to submit shareholder proposals, which creates substantial leverage.
 See Procedural Requirements and Resubmission Thresholds Under Exchange Act Rule 14a-8, 85 Fed.
 Reg.
 70,240, 70,241 (Nov.
 4, 2020).
 The SEC proposed to eliminate this threshold, and rely solely on absolute-dollar ownership thresholds that correspond to far less than 1% of stock value, because it is fairly uncommon for even a major, active institutional investor to own 1% of the stock of a publicly-traded company.
 See SEC, Procedural Requirements and Resubmission Thresholds under Exchange Act Rule 14a-8, 84 Fed.
 Reg.
 66,458 (Dec.
 4, 2019) (proposed rule).
 In other words, recent advances in corporate governance law suggest that the 1% threshold may, if anything, be higher than appropriate to capture investor influence.
 That said, we believe that 1% remains defensible.

-24 See id. at 66,646 & n.58 (noting that "[t]he vast majority of investors that submit shareholder proposals do not meet a 1 percent ownership threshold," including major institutional investors such as California and New York public employee pension funds).
+$^{^{25}}$ See id. at 66,646 & n.58 (noting that "[t]he vast majority of investors that submit shareholder proposals do not meet a 1 percent ownership threshold," including major institutional investors such as California and New York public employee pension funds).

-25 See Amazon.com, CNBC, https://cnb.cx/2JShvAt (visited Dec.
-28, 2022) (ownership tab).
-As of the date of writing, at least one foreign investor (Norges Bank) holds 0.9% but no foreign investor is known to hold 1.0% or more.
-Aggregate ownership data, however, shows 7.4% in Europe (including Russia) and 0.9% in Asia.
-In fact, the total aggregate foreign ownership could be much higher, as the investors as a class are not all perfectly aligned on all issues, they can be assumed to share certain common interests and positions that may, in some cases, differ from those of U.S. shareholders-certainly when it comes to matters of state public policy.
+In other cases, no single foreign investor holds 1% or more of corporate equity, but multiple foreign investors own a substantial aggregate stake.
+To pick one example, at the moment of this writing (it may change later, of course, due to market trades), Amazon does not have any 1% foreign investors, but at least 8.1% of its equity (and possibly much more) is owned by foreign investors.
+While presumably foreign investors as a class are not all perfectly aligned on all issues, they can be assumed to share certain common interests and positions that may, in some cases, differ from those of U.S. shareholders-certainly when it comes to matters of state public policy.
 As the Center for American Progress has noted:

 Foreign interests can easily diverge from U.S. interests, for example, in the areas of tax, trade, investment, and labor law.
 Corporate directors and managers view themselves as accountable to their shareholders, including foreign shareholders.
-As the former CEO of U.S.-based Exxon Mobil Corp. starkly stated, "I'm not a U.S. company and I don't make decisions based on what's good for the U.S."26
+As the former CEO of U.S.-based Exxon Mobil Corp. starkly stated, "I'm not a U.S. company and I don't make decisions based on what's good for the U.S."27

 Neither corporate law nor empirical research provide a bright-line threshold at which this type of aggregate foreign interest begins to affect corporate decision-making, but anecdotally it appears that CEOs do take note of this aggregate foreign ownership and that at a certain point it affects their decision-making.
 The Seattle model legislation selects a 5% aggregate foreign ownership threshold.
-Under federal securities law, 5% is the threshold that Congress has already chosen as the level at which a single investor or group of investors working together can have an influence so significant that the law requires disclosure not only of the stake, but also the residence and citizenship of the investors, the source of the funds, and even in some cases information about the investors' associates.27 In this case, while it may not be appropriate to treat unrelated foreign investors as a single bloc for all purposes, it is appropriate to do so in the context of analyzing how corporate management conceive decision-making regarding political spending in U.S. elections.
+Under federal securities law, 5% is the threshold that Congress has already chosen as the level at which a single investor or group of investors working